-The three main reasons for increasing cost:1, Capital improvement to maintain State of Colorado water quality standards2.
+The three main reasons for increasing cost:1.
+Capital improvement to maintain State of Colorado water quality standards2.
 Rising cost to purchase water3.
-Expanded infrastructure needed to meet growing demands
+Expanded infrastructure needed to meet current and growing demands

-The Bulk water dispenser has been reopened.
 You can find rate information and hours of operation by clicking here.

 7,000 gallons per month

 The Town of Wellington has a Municipal Water Efficiency Plan in place as of 2018 and the Town has had on-going Water Efficiency Activities since 2013.
 These activities include automatic meter reading installation and operations, a leak detection and repair program, weekly and time of day outdoor water restrictions, and several other plans.
-If you are interested in reading the full Water Efficiency Plan, please go to our "Water & Sewer Department" page.
+If you are interested in reading the full Water Efficiency Plan, please click here.

 Conservation measures such as xeriscaping and other methods of reducing outdoor water demand are being evaluated by the Town.
 A combination of standard requirements for new construction, best practice guidelines, and incentives for converting existing water-intensive landscapes will be considered.
 Reducing outdoor water consumption will be integral to the Town’s future, and will need frequent evaluation to ensure regulations and programs are commensurate with available resources and remain beneficial to the Town and its residents.